logo

 Anoosh Kotak26 September 2024

-SWIFT money transfers are how the world sends and receives funds across borders today.
-The Society for Worldwide Interbank Financial Telecommunications (SWIFT), a member-owned cooperative, facilitates secure and reliable transactions worldwide.
-In this blog, we’ll explore how SWIFT operates, its importance in global payments, and whether faster, more cost-effective alternatives exist.
+SWIFT money transfers are the global standard for sending and receiving funds across borders.
+The Society for Worldwide Interbank Financial Telecommunications (SWIFT), a member-owned cooperative, ensures secure and reliable transactions worldwide.
+In this blog, we’ll delve into how SWIFT operates, its significance in global payments, and explore faster, more cost-effective alternatives.

-Imagine, you as an exporter from Bangalore, are expecting a SWIFT payment from your client based out of the United States.
-You have an account with say Axis Bank and your client asks for your account details including your account number and the branch-specific SWIFT code.
+Imagine you are an exporter in Bangalore expecting a SWIFT payment from a client in the United States.
+You have an account with Axis Bank, and your client needs your account details, including your account number and the branch-specific SWIFT code.
+Find out the right SWIFT Code for your bank right here

-Next, he visits his Central bank, say Bank of America to initiate the SWIFT money transfer.
+The client then visits their bank, say Bank of America, to initiate the SWIFT money transfer.
 Bank of America sends a SWIFT message through the secure SWIFT network to Axis Bank’s Bangalore branch.
-Upon receiving the SWIFT transactional message, Axis Bank processes the payment and credits the funds to your account.
+Upon receiving this message, Axis Bank processes the payment and credits the funds to your account.

 Save 50% on every international transfer